Thursday, March 26, 2015

 La Transyclopédie.

-The “transgender cabaret culture” embodied by Coccinelle and Bambi, among others, and this first association is a turning point.
-Indeed, the trans people got organized and they helped each other.
-With the Homosexual Front of Revolutionary Action (1971), such personalities as Marie-France and Hélène Hazera asserted themselves in an intellectual, artistic, and political register.
-Till the beginning of the 1980s, the other associations emerged in France but the trans movement did not still display as such.
-The first concerns of the people were to be accepted in a society where the trans people were considered marginal or treated as a pariah.
+Karine: This association and the personality of its founder did not reach a consensus within the trans community of that period.
+For example, Bambi said that she and some of her friends did not wish to join it.
+We can regard this as an early refusal of pathologization, even if we describe it today with more modern concepts.
+The transgender cabaret culture embodied by Coccinelle and Bambi, among others, together with this first association, was a turning point.
+Trans people began to organize and to help each other.
+With the Homosexual Front of Revolutionary Action in 1971, personalities such as Marie-France and Hélène Hazera asserted themselves in intellectual, artistic, and political spheres.
+Until the beginning of the 1980s, other associations emerged in France, but the trans movement still did not appear as a united movement.
+The main concern for people was simply to be accepted in a society where trans people were considered marginal or treated as pariahs.

-In that period I committed myself to the trans movement (1996).
-In 1998, with Maud-Yeuse Thomas we joined the Zoo of the sociologist Marie-Hélène Bourcier, which worked on the Queer theory and which allowed us to reach papers from Anglo-Saxon transgender studies.
-We thought that if we had to claim rights we also had to elaborate on the theory of the living conditions of trans people and join the women's movements and the libertarian movements in particular.
-In that period we understood that we also had to think from a trans standpoint.
+Karine: I became involved in the trans movement in 1996.
+In 1998, together with Maud-Yeuse Thomas, I joined the Zoo of sociologist Marie-Hélène Bourcier, which worked on queer theory and gave us access to Anglo-Saxon transgender studies.
+We believed that if we wanted to claim rights, we also had to develop theory about the living conditions of trans people, and we wanted to join women’s movements and libertarian movements in particular.
+During that period we understood that we also had to think from a trans standpoint.

 Karine in 2005.

-The third period is taking place now.
+Karine: The third period is the one taking place now.
 The 2000s saw an explosion of associations and collectives in France.
-This explosion seems to have been facilitated by the new technologies of information and communication at that time (Internet with its websites and its forums, and now with the web 2.0).
-It would be boring to enumerate all the groups.
-Let us enumerate the most politicized the Activist Group Trans (GAT), STS 67 or still Sans Contrefaçon (“Without Imitation”).
-The second generation of associations emerges from feminist concerns, rights of trans, foreign trans people, trans sex workers, and the visibility of the FtM: Chrysalis, Outrans, Acceptess Transgenre, etc.
+This growth seems to have been facilitated by new information and communication technologies, at first through websites and forums and now with the wider web.
+It would be boring to list every group, but among the most politicized are the Activist Group Trans, STS 67, and Sans Contrefaçon.
+A second generation of associations has emerged from feminist concerns, trans rights, the situation of foreign trans people and trans sex workers, and the visibility of trans men, including Chrysalis, Outrans, Acceptess Transgenre, and others.

-Monika: For many years France was a very conservative country where transsexualism was regarded as a psychological illness.
-On the other hand, the French people used to love Le Carousel, Bambi, Coccinelle, Marie-France, and other travesti cabarets and artists.
+Monika: France has long had a reputation as a conservative country where transsexualism was treated as a psychological illness, yet at the same time the public adored Le Carousel, Bambi, Coccinelle, Marie-France, and many other travesti cabaret performers.
+How do you explain this contrast?

-Karine: We can treat the French case as a paradoxical case.
-The “psy” disciplines (psychoanalysis and psychiatry) knew important developments in France until our days.
-From Jacques Lacan to Colette Chiland there was a certain continuity, to see a conservatism of these disciplines to consider the gender claimed by trans people as an illusion (a kind of lie).
+Karine: We can treat the French case as paradoxical.
+The psy disciplines, psychoanalysis and psychiatry, developed strongly in France and have remained influential until today.
+From Jacques Lacan to Colette Chiland, there was a certain continuity that reflected the conservatism of these fields, which often viewed the gender claimed by trans people as an illusion, a kind of lie.

 Karine with her cat (2005).